hltdev8642/fritzing_importer/README.md

 - `Convert to Mesh`: When enabled, imported curves and SVGs will be converted into mesh objects automatically.
 - `Join Meshes`: When enabled, imported meshes will be joined into a single object after import and conversion.
 - `Extrusion Depth`: Thickness to add to imported meshes (0.0 = no extrusion).
+Adds a Solidify modifier to give 2D SVGs depth in the Z-axis.
+- `Bevel Depth`: Bevel width to add to extruded meshes (0.0 = no bevel).
+Adds a Bevel modifier for rounded edges on 3D parts.
-Adds a Solidify modifier to give 2D SVGs depth in the Z-axis.- `Perform Boolean Cut`: When enabled, applies boolean difference operations to cut overlapping placed parts, ensuring all parts are visible by removing intersections.
+- `Perform Boolean Cut`: When enabled, applies boolean difference operations to cut overlapping placed parts, ensuring all parts are visible by removing intersections.
 Placement Options

 - `Use Placement`: When enabled, placement metadata from `.fzp` files will be applied to imported objects.